oggewallgren/MATMOD-Modules/Problem Modules/module6/module6.md

 2000hrtz
 ## 3. Drug Dosage Problem
 To be able to find a model for drog dosage we first need to discuss what happens taking only one dose.
 It seems reasonable that the blood concentration should follow function with a steep angle upwards and a flatter line going down.
 This is because the active substance can be released quickly into the system but stays there longer.
 This is visualized in the graph below:

 ![](up3drugdose.jpeg)

+Let the grey line descrie blood concentration of a substance over time.
+What the line shows us is dosage which is the magnitude peak and how much the body breaks it down over time.
+Let's say that this equation is $y=1-\frac{x}{5}$ until $y$ reaches zero.
+This works as a model for blood concentration of one dose with dosage $m$.

-To find a good model we want to find a time schedule where the ideal situation would be to never go above *GOOD* and never below *PAIN*.
+To find a good model we want to find a time schedule where the ideal situation would be to never go above *HIGH DOSE* and never below *PAIN*.
 To do this we need to add a new dose at a time maximizing time spent within the interval.
+We know that a formula for the optimal dosage is going to look something like:
+$$
+D=\text{wanted value}-\text{current value}
+$$
+The dosage is going to be dependent on what concentration we want to achieve and what the current concentration.
+The equation for time interval is going to depend on digestion speed.
 ## 4. Socratic Questioning
 ### a)
  - *Question:* Have you done a plot of the data points in a graph?

  - *Question:* What can we say about the data points?
 Are they linnear or not?
  - *Question:* Can you guess the form of the function? *Discussion errupts*.
- - *Question:* Based on the form you guessed, can you use the values in the table to deffine the function more precisely to fit the data?
+ - *Question:* Based on the form you guessed, can you use the values in the table to define the function more precisely to fit the data?
 Can it be justified?

 ### b)
  - *Question:* Have you plotted the function in combination with points?
 How well does your function fit with all the points?